wellwelwel/poku/benchmark/README.md

 > [!important]
 >
-> **Poku** doesn't intend to be the best, but to offer a balance between high performance, compatibility, lightness and ease of use.
+> **Poku** doesn't intend to be "the best", but to offer a balance between high performance, isolation, compatibility, lightness and ease of use.

 ---